- NAME: Vladimir Putin

 Around this time, Putin also upset many people with his new anti-gay laws.
-He has made it illegal for gay couples to adopt in Russia and has placed a ban on propagandizing "nontraditional" sexual relationships to minors.
-There have been calls to boycott the upcoming Winter Olympics to be held Sochi, Russia, because of Putin's violations of human rights.
+He made it illegal for gay couples to adopt in Russia and placed a ban on propagandizing "nontraditional" sexual relationships to minors.
+There were calls to boycott the Winter Olympics in Sochi, Russia, because of Putin's violations of human rights.

 In September of 2013, tension rose between the U.S. and Syria in regards to Syria's possession of chemical weapons, resulting in the U.S. threatening to strike Syria if their weapons weren't relinquished.
 It was later announced that the U.S. would refrain from attacking Syria due to the cooperation of Russia and China, amongst other nations, to come up with an agreement to get Syria to release its chemical weapons.

-Russia has been selected as the host country for the 2014 Winter Olympics.
-The games will be held in Sochi starting on February 6.
-According to NBS Sports, Russia has spent roughly $50 billion in preparations for this international event.
+Russia was selected as the host country for the 2014 Winter Olympics.
+The games were held in Sochi, beginning on February 6.
+According to NBS Sports, Russia spent roughly $50 billion in preparations for this international event.

-There were some rumblings about possible boycots the Olympics over Russia's laws against homosexuality.
+There was controversy surrounding the 2014 Olympics being in Russia, with the threat of possible boycotts because of Russia's laws against homosexuality.
 In October 2013, Vladimir Putin tried to allay some of these concerns, saying "We will do everything to make sure that athletes, fans and guests feel comfortable at the Olympic Games regardless of their ethnicity, race or sexual orientation," in an interview broadcast on Russian television.

 profile name: Vladimir Putin profile occupation: